Afey/edx-documentation/en_us/shared/glossary/glossary.rst

   members use to manage enrollment and staff privileges, moderate discussions, and access data while the course is running.

+.. _Library:

+**Library**

+  A pool of components for use in randomized assignments, that can be shared across multiple courses from your organization.
+Course teams configure randomized content blocks in course outlines to randomly provide a specified number of problems to each student.

+  For more information, see `Libraries Overview`_.

 .. _Live Mode: